Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMNumberInput.md

 ```

 ### -Placeholder
 Optional text to display when no value has been entered.
+This helps guide users on what to input.

 ```yaml
 Type: String